vontonks/vontonks.github.io/_posts/2022-05-16-still-uncertain.md

 I can't say this is where I wanted to be but I also can't say I've been directed <em>toward</em> anything either, career-wise.

 People who had a strong sense of where they're going from a young age have always fascinated me.
 The kids who wanted to be doctors and then just, like, did that blew my mind.
 Oh you're 15 and focused enough to select the subjects that will maximise chance of entry, then to study enough, and do the pre-admission test preparation?
-Very cool.
-I was smoking weed, drinking, listening to loud angry music, and playing video games.
+I was drinking, smoking weed, listening to loud angry music, and playing video games.
+Guess who's more likely to own their own home right now.

 Recently I wrote a profile about a woman whose first job straight out of high school was software engineering for a major tech company.